Chinese people: Nationality, citizenship and residence

 The Nationality law of the People's Republic of China regulates nationality within the PRC.
 A person obtains nationality either by birth when at least one parent is of Chinese nationality or by naturalization.
-All people holding nationality of the People's Republic of China are citizens of the Republic.
+All people holding nationality of the People's Republic of China are citizens of China.
 The Resident Identity Card is the official form of identification for residents of the People's Republic of China.

-Within the People's Republic of China, a Hong Kong Special Administrative Region passport or Macao Special Administrative Region passport may be issued to permanent residents of Hong Kong or Macao, respectively.
+Within the People's Republic of China, a Hong Kong Special Administrative Region passport or Macao Special Administrative Region passport may be issued to Chinese nationals of Hong Kong or Macao, respectively.

 The Nationality law of the Republic of China regulates nationality within the Republic of China (Taiwan).
 A person obtains nationality either by birth or by naturalization.
 A person with at least one parent who is a national of the Republic of China, or born in the ROC to stateless parents qualifies for nationality by birth.

 The National Identification Card is an identity document issued to people who have household registration in Taiwan.
 The Resident Certificate is an identification card issued to residents of the Republic of China who do not hold a National Identification Card.

 The relationship between ROC nationality and PRC nationality is disputed.